 First off... diabetes never has to mean feeling deprived about what foods to eat.
 Healthy foods can be delicious and also blood sugar safe... or carb friendly as we know it.

 Unhealthy foods (sweets) can be enjoyed on those special occasions.
-This also gives us a chance to see how good or bad our blood sugar responses to a "Treat".
+This also gives you a chance to see how good or bad your blood sugar responds to a "Treat".

-Sometimes I'll add a 1/2 cup of farro (check out my recipe), black rice, or sweet potato fries that are easy to prepare at home.
-These complex carbs are the best options for people with diabetes. because their protein and fiber allows a slower rise to blood sugar.
+To add a complex carbohydrate w/fiber, choose whole food options.
+For example, add a 1/2 cup of farro (check out a recipe), black rice, or sweet potato fries (portion size is key) that are easy to prepare at home.
+These complex carbs are the best options for people with diabetes. because the protein and fiber in these foods create a slower blood sugar rise.

 Did I mention how quick and easy salads are to make at home!!

-The many choices are very individual to our lifestyle, food tastes and time to prepare.
-Balancing real whole foods can help us maintain health, improve overall well-being, and prevent future complications.
+The many choices are very individual to your lifestyle, food tastes and time to prepare.
+Balancing real whole foods can help you maintain health, improve overall well-being, and prevent future diabetes complications.